GGEDeveloper/aligeko/tasks/implementation-steps.md

   - [x] Comércio local de ferragens, ferramentas e drogarias
 - [x] Add benefits of partnership with AliTools
 - [x] Implement call-to-action for business registration

+## Task 21: Admin Panel Reporting Dashboard

+Implement a comprehensive reporting dashboard in the admin panel to provide business insights.

+### Implementation:
+1. Create reporting components for sales, customers, and inventory
+2. Implement data visualization with charts and graphs
+3. Add date range filters and export options
+4. Ensure responsive design for all device sizes

+## Task 22: XML File Upload for GEKO Product Catalog

+Implement a secure and robust file upload functionality for GEKO product catalog XML data.
+This feature will allow administrators to manually upload XML files containing product data, which will be processed and imported into the database using the existing transformation logic.

+### Implementation:
+1. **Backend Components**:
+   - Create file upload controller with multer middleware
+   - Add processUploadedXmlFile method to GekoDataService
+   - Implement security measures (file validation, XXE protection)
+   - Create API endpoint with proper authentication

+2. **Frontend Interface**:
+   - Develop XML file upload component for admin panel
+   - Add progress tracking and result display
+   - Integrate with admin dashboard navigation
+   - Implement error handling and validation feedback

+3. **Testing & Documentation**:
+   - Create unit tests for file processing logic
+   - Perform integration tests with sample XML files
+   - Document the upload feature in admin guide
+   - Add examples of valid XML structure

+The implementation should leverage the existing XML parsing and transformation logic established for the GEKO API integration while adding specific functionality for handling file uploads through the admin interface.

+## Task 23: Documentation and Project Organization

+Reorganize and standardize the project documentation and cursor rules to improve maintainability and ensure a consistent structure across the codebase.

+### Implementation:
+1. **Documentation Structure**:
+   - [x] Create standardized templates for different documentation types
+   - [x] Organize documentation into logical categories
+   - [x] Move existing documentation to appropriate locations
+   - [x] Create comprehensive README files for each section

+2. **Cursor Rules**:
+   - [x] Create a template for cursor rules
+   - [ ] Standardize format across all rules
+   - [ ] Ensure consistent structure and examples

+3. **Project Organization**:
+   - [x] Document code organization and architecture
+   - [ ] Create comprehensive API documentation
+   - [x] Standardize error tracking and reporting
+   - [x] Document XML integration processes

+4. **Templates and Standards**:
+   - [x] Create task template
+   - [x] Create API documentation template
+   - [x] Create feature documentation template
+   - [x] Establish documentation standards
+   - [x] Document error tracking process

+**Notes**: The documentation overhaul started with creating standardized templates for various documentation types and establishing clear documentation standards.
+Comprehensive documentation for the GEKO API integration with XML handling was created as an exemplar of the new format.
+The project README.md was significantly enhanced with detailed architecture, technology stack, and project structure information.
+A new error tracking template was created to ensure consistent reporting and resolution of issues.
+The remaining work involves applying these standards across all existing documentation and cursor rules.

 ## How to Use This Tracker